dltHub

 The case at hand

-At dltHub, we are data people, and use data in our daily work.
+At dltHub, we are data people and use data in our daily work.

-One of our sources is our community slack, which we use in 2 ways:
+One of our sources is our community Slack, which we use in 2 ways:

 2. We measure the growth rate of the dlt community - for this, it helps to understand when people join Slack.
-Because we are on free tier, we cannot request this information from the API, but can capture the event via a webhook.
+Because we are on the free tier, we cannot request this information from the API but can capture the event via a webhook.
 This runs serverless on cloud functions, set up as in this documentation.

 Not fun to manage.
 So how do we achieve a single pane of glass?